kubesphere-retired/ks-website/content/install/en/all-in-one.md

 ##  All-in-One Mode

-`All-in-One` mode means single node deployment, can be deployed to a single host for a test or development environment only, it is just recommended to get familiar with installation process or learn about KubeSphere features by following with all-in-one mode installation, which means it can help you to get KubeSphere platform up and running to try out for the first time.
+`All-in-One` mode means single node deployment, can be deployed to a single host for a test or development environment only.
+It's just recommended to get familiar with installation process or learn about KubeSphere features by following with all-in-one mode installation, which means it can help you to get KubeSphere platform up and running to try out for the first time.
 All-in-one mode is not considered a production environment.
-For formal environment, it is recommended to select `multi-node` instead.
+For formal environment, it‘s recommended to select `multi-node` instead.

 ### Step 1: Provision Linux Host